Josh9182/Excel-Tips-and-Tricks/README.md

 **Criteria1+:** This condition can be in the form of any criteria, whether it be a numerical, expression, or text value.
 The Criteria specifies which cells in the Criteria_range will be used to determine the maximum value.
 In this case the Criteria will be Column A8, "France".

 ## Data Lookup Functions
+Excel features several data lookup functions that allow you to search for specific values in a range or table and retrieve related information.
+Here are some commonly used data lookup functions in Excel:

+## Common Lookup Functions

 **SWITCH():**